chrisman/chrisman.github.io/drafts/blogging.md

 <dl>

+<dt>Blog</dt>
+<dd>a truncation of "We Blog!", making it a sort of recursive acronym.
+Most known blogs are contained within a single "sphere." the following are examples of types of blogs: <li>micro</li><li>macro</li><li>political</li><li>fake</li><li>"hoping I can somehow turn this into a book deal"</li></dd>

 <dt>Make</dt>
 <dd>Usually refers to GNU Make.
-An ancient, language agnostic build tool which defines tasks, dependencies, and recipes.
+An ancient, language agnostic build tool which
+defines tasks, dependencies, and recipes.
 Used by C/C++ hackers of old.
 Not a great tool, but a useful one, and installed everywhere.
 An example of the worse-is-better?</dd>

+<dt>Reset</dt>
+<dd>always seems like a good idea until you remember that it resets *everything* and then you have to remember how headers scale and what margins and item types lists should have. surely *I'm* not expected to be in charge of these decision?</dd>

 </dl>